Skip to main content

 All events

 The May Crosses of Córdoba mark the start of the spring festivities, a few days before the famous Patio Festival.
-Across the city, monumental crosses go up decorated with flowers, silk mantones, colourful shawls and traditional objects.
+Across the city, 50 or more monumental crosses go up decorated with flowers, silk mantones, colourful shawls and traditional objects: roughly 19 in the historic centre, 22 in modern neighbourhoods, and 11 in indoor (enclosed) spaces.
 Every neighbourhood and association competes to build the most spectacular display around its cross.
-The tradition stretches back centuries — religious devotion and popular celebration braided together so tightly it's hard to separate them.
+The tradition stretches back centuries, religious devotion and popular celebration braided together so tightly it's hard to separate them.

 A three-category contest